 12. Engulfing Bullish Chart:

-However, in the engulfing bullish candlestick, the large candlestick overshadows the black or the red candlestick.
+However, in the engulfing bullish candlestick, the large candlestick overshadows the black or red candlestick.
 When the trend is downwards, this type of candlestick chart is visible, signaling that the market is bullish for a particular security and the prices are going upwards.
 One should observe the chart carefully, and if there are four or more black patterns, the market will reverse.
 One should look for two bullish candlestick and their predecessors and decide on the stock.

 13. The Piercing Chart: